Pink eye: Symptoms, treatment, and what to do next

 Additionally, you should avoid wearing contact lenses, which can complicate the infection.
 Learn more fun facts about antibiotics and protect yourself against other common infections.

-Allergic pink eye is often caused by seasonal allergies and is often accompanied by swollen glands and other typical allergy symptoms like itchy eyes, runny nose, sneezing, dry scratchy throat, and dark circles under the eyes.
+Allergic pink eye is often accompanied by swollen glands and other typical allergy symptoms like itchy eyes, runny nose, sneezing, dry scratchy throat and dark circles under the eyes.

-Conjunctivitis can be caused by a virus, bacteria, or by allergies.
-Other causes may include a foreign body in the eye like an eyelash, chemical irritants like soap, or indoor and outdoor air pollution such as smoke or dust.
+Conjunctivitis can be caused by a virus, bacteria or allergies.
+Viral pink eye can be caused by the common cold, measles, chickenpox and other viruses.
+Other causes may include a foreign body in the eye, such as eyelashes, chemical irritants like soap, or indoor and outdoor air pollution, such as smoke or dust.

 Bacterial and viral conjunctivitis can be easily spread from person to person.
 Allergic conjunctivitis is not contagious.